premganwani619/food-delivery-api/README.md

 # Food Delivery Platform APIs

-This is a food delivery platform project developed using the Spring Boot framework.
-The project is organized into different packages, including `model`, `controller`, `repo`, and `service`, each of which contains various classes and interfaces to manage different aspects of the system.
+Welcome to our food delivery platform project developed using the Spring Boot framework.
+This README provides an overview of the project's structure, components, and how to interact with the APIs.

 ## Frameworks and Language Used
 - **Language:** Java